Your kitten will be fully weaned when you collect them.

 Neutering a tom too early can prevent the development of the nice big British Shorthair head, but don’t leave it too late as an un-neutered tom can be a real nuisance and become very smelly!

-It is unwise and cruel to keep an un-spayed female unless she is to be used for breeding.
-A calling queen will wear herself out, lose weight and be thoroughly frustrated.
+It is unwise and cruel to keep an un-spayed female unless she is to be used for breeding as a calling queen will wear herself out, lose weight, be thoroughly frustrated and there is a high risk she could get a uterine infection which could put her life at risk.

-Their ears should be clean.
-You should check them regularly and if you see anything unusual you should have this checked by your vet as ear problems such as ear mange, Canker or Otitis can cause very painful infections.
+You should check your kittens ears are clean, if you see anything unusual you should have this checked by your vet as ear problems such as ear mange, Canker or Otitis can cause very painful infections.

 Regular grooming is advisable to keep the coat in good condition.
 You can use a brush and your hands which help give the coat a good shine and remove all the loose hair.